Learn How to Write a Business Feasibility Study

 Presenting Your Completed Feasibility Study

-This last but perhaps most important step involves assembling your feasibility study into a professional-looking package.
-Content might be key, but the presentation is equally important because you want to engage people from the start or they won't pay attention to the details.
-Make sure your cover letter has impact.
+This last but perhaps most important step involves assembling your feasibility study into a professional-looking package, as you might be presenting this report to several different parties.
+While content's key, the presentation is equally important because you want to engage people from the start or they won't pay attention to the details.
+Make sure your cover letter is personalized and has impact.
 Design a cover sheet and assemble a table of contents.
-Gather everything in an attractive binder or portfolio.
+Gather everything in a neat, professional binder or portfolio.

 Should You Hire an Expert Consultant?

 Otherwise, roll up your shirtsleeves and get to work.
-You can write a feasibility study, and you can do it well if you take your time and educate yourself a little first.
+You can write a useful and worthwhile feasibility study if you take your time and educate yourself a little first.